noirello/pyorc/docs/install.rst

        root directory.
     3. Running cmake to configure the ORC C++ library.
     4. Running the ``make package`` command.
-    5. Finally, moving the include headers, ORC example files and ORC tools to the top level of the `deps` directory for the `setup.py` and tests to find.
+    5. Finally, moving the C++ headers, ORC example files and ORC tools to the top level of the `deps` directory for the `setup.py` and tests to find.
     6. Building the C++ extension part of PyORC.